-Decision Taken: The Committee noted the 2013/14 Annual Administration Report, as presented at Appendix 'A'.
+Resolved: That the 2013/14 Annual Administration Report, as presented at Appendix 'A' be noted.

-4. Shareholder Voting and Engagement Report
+12. Shareholder Voting and Engagement Report

 The Committee considered a comprehensive report on the Fund's shareholder voting arrangements and activity, and engagement activity for the period 1 January to 31 March 2014.